NOUIY/aws-cdk-guide/v2/usage-data.md

 app.synth();
 ```

-At synthesis, usage data is collected, compressed, and stored in the `AWS::CDK::Metadata` resource\.
+At synthesis, usage data is collected, compressed, and stored in the `AWS::CDK::Metadata` resource.

-The following is an example of general usage data collected with a CDK version older than 2\.178\.0:
+The following is an example of general usage data collected with a CDK version older than 2.178.0:

 ```
 {